A Complete Logic for Database Abstract State Machines: A Proof System

 \end{description}

 \item Axiom \textbf{M6} is called \emph{Barcan Axiom}.
 It originates from the fact that all states in a run of a DB-ASM have the same base set, and thus the quantifiers in all states always range over the same set of elements.
-This axiom also applies to the second-order quantifiers in the logic of DB-ASMs.

 \begin{description}